rvnztolentino/NitroClicker/README.md

 # NitroClicker
-NitroClicker is a lightweight console tool that enhances clicking efficiency with customizable clicks per second (CPS).
-Ideal for tasks that require rapid and continuous clicking, it activates when you hold a key, delivering consistent performance across various applications.
+NitroClicker is an open-source console-based autoclicker built in C++ with customizable clicks per second (CPS).
+Ideal for tasks that require rapid and continuous clicking, it activates when you hold a key.

 ## CPS Counter Display
 ![img](https://github.com/rvnztolentino/NitroClicker/blob/main/img/img-190924.png)